brightlayer-ui/.github/CONTRIBUTING.md

-# Contributing to PX Blue
+# Contributing to Brightlayer UI

-Thank you for helping to make PX Blue projects great and being a part of the PX Blue community.
+Thank you for helping to make Brightlayer UI projects great and being a part of the Brightlayer UI community.
 Here are a few guidelines that will help you along the way.

 ## Code of Conduct

-PX Blue has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
-Please read [the document](https://github.com/pxblue/.github/blob/master/CODE_OF_CONDUCT.md) so that you can understand what will and will not be tolerated.
+Brightlayer UI has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+Please read [the document](https://github.com/brightlayer-ui/.github/blob/master/CODE_OF_CONDUCT.md) so that you can understand what will and will not be tolerated.

 ## Contributions

-There are many ways to contribute to PX Blue (code contribution is just one aspect of it).
+There are many ways to contribute to Brightlayer UI (code contribution is just one aspect of it).
 Here are some ways you can help:

 - Reporting and/or fixing bugs
 - Suggesting and/or implementing new features